epklein/epklein.github.io/_mgmt/people/templates/template-1-1-private-notes.md

 ## Personal Info
 - Alice was born in Igrejinha/RS, Brazil
-- She has a bachelor degree in computer science from UFRGS
+- She has a bachelor's degree in computer science from UFRGS
 - Since 2010, when she enrolled at UFRGS, she lives in Porto Alegre, Brazil
 - She has two children, Dudu is 9yo and Theo is 1yo (2022)
 - She loves to play guitar!